 So, for example, a bacterial food source may generate particular sugar molecules which diffuse away from the source.
 (The source “causes” sugar molecules which float away).
 The sugar molecule has mutual information with respect to the source.
 If a bacterium can hook a mechanism to move to higher concentrations of this sugar molecule it will improve its chances of survival.

-But maybe that same food source is toxic to a different bacterium.
+But maybe that same food source is toxic to a different bacterium, or is generated by a predator.
 If this other bacterium can hook a mechanism to move to lower concentrations of the sugar, it will improve its own chances of survival.